 Text by Randolph Stow and George III

-COVID-19 UPDATE: The Christchurch season of Eight Songs for a Mad King has been rescheduled to the end of this year.
+The Christchurch season of Eight Songs for a Mad King has been rescheduled to 3, 5, 6 December 2020.
 We will contact each ticket holder individually to discuss options regarding their ticket purchase.
-Please read more on our Covid-19 update page.

 This new production by New Zealand Opera, directed by Thomas de Mallet Burgess and designed by Robin Rawstorne sees a King in distress transformed into a modern corporate everyman as a disarming device to explore our complicated relationship with mental health and power.
 As an added twist, you will experience the action up close again, with only a window separating you and the King.